Black Siberian Cat: Rare Beauty or Myth? Everything You Need to Know

 Black Siberian Cat

-That said, they do occur naturally especially when both parents carry the recessive black gene.
-Among these, the black smoke Siberian stands out for its striking silver undercoat, giving the cat a dramatic and almost ethereal look.
+That notwithstanding, they can occur naturally in special cases when both parents are carriers of the recessive black gene.
+One of these, the black smoke Siberian, is most striking in its striking silver coat beneath, which makes the cat appear in a dramatic, almost ethereal appearance.

 If you’re wondering how black fits into the broader spectrum of this breed’s coat variations, the full range of Siberian cat colors and patterns shows just how diverse their genetics can be.